The Real Housewives of Salt Lake City: Cast

-Felony conviction
+Controversies

 During filming of the second season, Shah was arrested on March 30, 2021, for wire fraud and money laundering via running a nationwide telemarketing scheme that targeted the elderly and vulnerable working-class people.
 On July 11, 2022, Shah pleaded guilty to conspiracy to commit wire fraud and was sentenced to 6.5 years in prison on January 6, 2023.
 She began her prison sentence on February 17 of the same year.
-Her sentence has since been repeatedly reduced and Shah is expected to be released from prison on August 30, 2026.
+Her sentence has since been repeatedly reduced and Shah was released from prison on December 10, 2025.